cybercongress/cybercongress/Organization/Forecasting.md

 ## 3. Forecast doc

-Main goal is to have planning horizon for 10 sprints.
+Main goal is to have strict planning horizon for one block and approximate vision for future two blocks.

 Sheet consists of two "directions":